amahrouchi/docker-conf/README.md

 docker-compose up -d --build
 ```

+## Node.js service

+This service is here because I personaly use `Gulp` to compile assets.
+So it felt logic to prepare a service to do so.

 ## PHPStorm configuration for xDebug

 You can find the xDebug configuration in the file `./php/ini/xdebug.ini`.